nkim500/Metis_Projects/02_Linear_Regression/Proposal.md

 - Algorithms:
   - Exploratory data analysis techniques and visualizations for surveying the datasets
-  - Train linear regression model and interpret any patterns within the data
+  - Linear regression model and validation techniques to interpret any patterns within the data
-  - Cross-validation for testing

 - Tools:
   - BeautifulSoup and Selenium for data collection (web scraping)